luozhaoyu/luozhaoyu.github.io/_posts/2015-11-20-deep-learning.md

     * waiting for 75% of model replicas to complete processing (which is accurate enough emprically)
 * Two different parameter server communication protocols:
     1. locally computes and accumulates the weight updates in a buffer that is periodically sent to the parameter server machines when k (~100) images have been processed
-    - send the activation and error gradient vectors to the parameter server machines for the fully connected layeres
+    - send the activation and error gradient vectors to the parameter server machines for the **fully connected layeres**
         * since parameter servers are CPU underutilization
+	* activations and gradients are O(k*n), but Weights, Wij are O(n*n)